-The purpose of this chapter shall be to provide Delaware's employers with an incentive to hire veterans who have served in overseas conflicts since 2001.
+The purpose of this chapter shall be to provide Delaware’s employers with an incentive to hire veterans who have served in overseas conflicts since 2001.
 Upon their return home, these veterans face a difficult job market and have experienced relatively high rates of unemployment.
-The tax credit created by this chapter is designed to work in conjunction with the combined efforts of the Departments of Labor and Finance, the Division of Small Business, Development and Tourism, and veterans' organizations throughout the State to develop and implement comprehensive and coordinated measures designed to assist these veterans as they transition to civilian life.
+The tax credit created by this chapter is designed to work in conjunction with the combined efforts of the Departments of Labor and Finance, the Division of Small Business, and veterans’ organizations throughout the State to develop and implement comprehensive and coordinated measures designed to assist these veterans as they transition to civilian life.

 § 20A-101 Definitions.

 (1) "Gross wages" means that part of the sum reported on Form W-2, or equivalent form of the United States Department of Treasury, Internal Revenue Service as "Medicare wages and tips" that is attributable to Delaware sources.

 (2) "Qualified employer" means an employer located in Delaware which hires and employs 1 or more qualified veterans.